Modelling of a cyclist's power for time trials on a velodrome: Conservative forces

-Since dissipative forces, discussed in Section~\ref{sec:InstPower}, are nonconservative, the average power expended against them depends on the details of the path traveled by the cyclist, not just on its endpoints.
+Since dissipative forces, discussed in Section~\ref{sec:InstPower}, are nonconservative, the average power expended against them depends on the details of the path travelled by the cyclist, not just on its endpoints.
 For this reason, to calculate the average power expended against dissipative forces, we require a detailed model of the cyclist's path to calculate the instantaneous power.
 Instantaneous power is averaged to obtain the average power expended against dissipative forces over a lap.

-This is not the case for calculating the average power needed to increase the cyclist's mechanical energy.
-Provided this increase is monotonic, the change in mechanical energy\,---\,and therefore the average power\,---\,does not depend on the details of the path traveled by the cyclist, but only on its endpoints.
+However, we do not require such detail for calculating the average power needed to increase the cyclist's mechanical energy.
+Provided this increase is monotonic, the change in mechanical energy\,---\,and therefore the average power\,---\,does not depend on the details of the path travelled by the cyclist, but only on its endpoints.
 In brief, the path dependence of work against dissipative forces requires us to examine instantaneous motion to calculate the associated average power, but the path independence of work to change mechanical energy makes the associated average power independent of such an examination.
+As discussed in Appendix~\ref{app:PU}, to compare power predictions and measurements, we cannot restrict the power expended to increase mechanical energy to the values along transition curves; these power estimates need to be evaluated for a lap\,---\,or, at least, half-a-lap\,---\,average.